-- Providers shall participate in community-wide Quality Improvement initiatives as developed by the QM committee. - Providers will implement strategies that may lead to improvements in health outcomes as outlined in annual Performance Outcome Goals.

-• Providers will implement quality assurance strategies that improve the delivery of services.
+- Providers shall participate in community-wide Quality Improvement initiatives as developed by the QM committee, if applicable. - Providers will implement strategies that may lead to improvements in health outcomes as outlined in annual Performance Outcome Goals. - Providers will implement quality assurance strategies that improve the delivery of services.

-Standard Measure

-Providers shall participate in annual quality Documentation of efforts to participate in
+Standard Measure Providers shall participate in annual quality Documentation of efforts to participate in Initiatives, if applicable quality initiatives

-initiatives quality initiatives